-- within an appropriate development footprint; a. - b. within the lowest hazard locations on a lot: - to achieve minimum separation between development or development footprint and any source of bushfire hazard of 20m or the distance required to achieve a Bushfire Attack Level BAL (as identified under AS 3959 Construction of buildings in bushfire-prone areas), whichever is the greater; - d. to achieve a minimum separation between development or development footprint and any retained vegetation strips or small areas of vegetation of 10m or the distance required to achieve a Bushfire Attack Level BAL (as identified under AS 3959 Construction of buildings in bushfire-prone areas), whichever is the greater; - away from ridgelines and hilltops; - f. on land with a slope of less than 15%; - g. away from north to west facing slopes.
+- a. within an appropriate development footprint; - within the lowest hazard locations on a lot: b. - C. to achieve minimum separation between development or development footprint and any source of bushfire hazard of 20m or the distance required to achieve a Bushfire Attack Level BAL (as identified under AS3959-2009), whichever is the greater; - to achieve a minimum separation between development or development footprint and any retained vegetation strips or small areas of vegetation of 10m or the distance required to achieve a Bushfire Attack Level BAL (as identified under AS3959-2009), whichever is the greater; - away from ridgelines and hilltops; e. - f. on land with a slope of less than 15%; - away from north to west facing slopes. g.